BookStackApp/website/content/blog/bookstack-release-v22-07.md

 ### Adjustable IP Address Storage Precision

 BookStack stores IP addresses within its audit log to provide admins with visibility of where actions are taking place from.
-In some use-cases, this may be considered as storing personal data of others thus problematic from a privacy perspective.
+In some use-cases, this may be considered as storing personal data of others, thus problematic from a privacy perspective.
-To address such cases, You can now set a `IP_ADDRESS_PRECISION` option in your `.env` file.
+To address such cases, you can now set an `IP_ADDRESS_PRECISION` option in your `.env` file.

 This is a numeric option, defaulting to `4` (Show entire IP address), which effectively states how many octets of an IPv4 address should be shown, or how many pairs-of-chomps of an IPv6 address should show.
-As an example, the audit log preview below reflects usage of `IP_ADDRESS_PRECISION=3`:
+As an example, the audit log preview below reflects usage of `IP_ADDRESS_PRECISION=2`:

 ![Table view of activity, with an IP address column showing 127.0.x.x](/images/2022/07/audit-log-ip-masking.png)